PremChand12/Hello-world-microverse/README.md

 ### Usage

-To run the project, execute the following command:
+To run the project, use code editor e.g Visual Studio

 <!--
 Example command: